-I am now offering teletherapy services via phone or video through secure programs and will continue providing those services even after the shelter-in-place orders are lifted.
+I am now offer teletherapy services via video through secure programs and will continue providing those services permanently.
 This has opened up an opportunity for me to extend my services outside of the Burbank area.
-I am currently licensed and permitted to practice in the state of California, Pennsylvania and Utah.
+I am currently licensed and permitted to practice in the state of California, Idaho, Nevada, Pennsylvania and Utah.
 Please feel free to reach out for a consultation about services.
 You can reach me at email@example.com or via phone at 818-583-7105.

 I provide psychotherapy to individuals, couples and periodically will offer group therapy.